Book Chatter

 Disclosure: This post contains Indiebound affiliate links.

-17 thoughts on “Review: The Shining Girls”
+17 Responses to “Review: The Shining Girls”

 1. Great review!
 I wasn’t really sure what this book was all about.
 Although after just finishing NOS4A2 on audio, a wimpy serial killer might be just what I need.
 Charlie Manx is a definite bad-ass bad guy!